A caesarean birth can affect breastfeeding at first so here are some helpful tips on how to get breastfeeding off to the best start.

 - An accurate birth weight

-Do give yourself time to adjust to becoming a mum, you’ve just been through an amazing but huge change in your life.
+Do give yourself and your baby time to adjust, you’ve just been through an amazing but huge change in your life and your baby needs time to get used to life outside the womb.
 Plus, it takes time for you and your baby to recover physically from the caesarean birth and from any medications you had (NICE, 2019).

 - Practical help